 When it comes to fishing in the Pacific Northwest, everyone knows it’s all about salmon and steelhead.
 These two species are the most sought after fish in the region drawing anglers from around the world to target these beautiful hard fighting fish.

 Over the years natural bait has was always the name of the game.
 Herring and salmon roe being the two primary and most effective baits for getting these beasts on the bank.
 However, with ever changing fishing regulations and increased natural bait restrictions, anglers have had to switch over to artificial baits to stay in the game.
-This has opened the door to the creation of several artificial lures that have taken there place in the history books as being some of the most effective lures for catching these fish in the region.
+This has opened the door to the creation of several artificial lures that have taken their place in the history books as being some of the most effective lures for catching these fish in the region.
+Steelhead worms, soft rubber worms for catching steelhead.

 Ironically one of the late comers to the Northwest salmon and steelhead scene are fishing soft worms.
 These soft baits are mostly known for their effectiveness for catching bass.
 For example down South fishing soft worms is old news.
 Here in the Northwest these baits are starting to make a name for themselves for their effectiveness at catching salmon and steelhead.
 Among some of the most popular companies producing these baits are Mad River MFG, B&R Tackle, and Horker Soft Baits.
 All of them produce great baits but our favorite is Horker Inhaler Soft worms.
 Their Northwest Finesse, Spade Tail, and OLY Steelhead Worms are awesome for catching fish.